 Without early surgical treatment, neurologic damage can progress in occult spinal dysraphism.
 Treatment for all spina bifida requires a united effort by specialists from several disciplines; neurosurgical, urologic, orthopedic, pediatric, psychiatric/psychologic, and social service evaluations are important.
 It is important to assess the type, vertebral segment, and extent of the lesion; the infant’s health status; and associated anomalies.
-Discussion with the family should ascertain the family’s strengths, desires, and resources, and community resources, including availability of ongoing care.
+Discussion with the family should ascertain the family’s strengths, desires, and resources and community resources, including availability of ongoing care.

 Orthopedic care should begin early.
 If a clubfoot Talipes Equinovarus (Clubfoot) and Other Foot Abnormalities Talipes equinovarus, sometimes called clubfoot, is characterized by plantar flexion, inward tilting of the heel (from the midline of the leg), and adduction of the forefoot (medial deviation... read more is present, a cast is applied; surgery is often necessary after casting.
 Hip joints are checked for dislocation.
-Affected children should be monitored for development of scoliosis, pathologic fractures, pressure sores, and muscle weakness and spasm.
+Affected children should be monitored for development of scoliosis, pathologic fractures, pressure injuries, and muscle weakness and spasm.

 Prevention of Spina Bifida

-Women who are considered at high risk of neural tube defects, ie, women who have had a fetus or infant with a neural tube defect, should take folate 4 mg (4000 mcg) po once/day.
+Women who are considered at high risk of neural tube defects, ie, women who have had a fetus or infant with a neural tube defect, should take folate 4 mg (4000 mcg) orally once/day.

 Spina bifida involves defective closure of the vertebral column, sometimes with a protruding sac containing meninges (meningocele), spinal cord (myelocele), or both (myelomeningocele).

-Chiari II, often causing hydrocephalus, is common.
+Chiari II type malformation, often causing hydrocephalus, is common.